bfolkens/wind/README.md

-# Wind
+# Wind 🌬️

 A pleasant Elixir websocket client framework, based on Mint and Mint.WebSocket.

 This library was extracted from a high-volume websocket client in an application where speed was a critical priority.
-Since the implementing code was highly varied, the library aims to provide a minimal framework that doesn't get in the way and provides composable tools to get the job done.
+Since the implementing code was highly varied, this library aims to provide a minimal framework that doesn't get in the way and provides composable tools to avoid the typical Mint.WebSocket boilerplate.

 Note that each connection starts a `GenServer` instead of all the connections being managed by a dispacting process.
-This design decision was intentional in order to maintain the speed requirement.
-However, it comes at a cost of some syntax sugar you might find in other libraries.
+This design decision was intentional in order to maintain the speed requirement (and prevent the dispatching process from becoming the bottleneck).
+However, this may come at a cost of some syntax sugar you might find in other libraries.

 ## Installation